MahApps/mahapps.github.com/guides/styles.md

 {
   protected override void OnStartup(StartupEventArgs e)
 	{
-    	// add custom accent and theme resource dictionaries ThemeManager.AddAccent("CustomAccent1", new Uri("pack://application:,,,/MahAppsMetroThemesSample;component/CustomAccents/CustomAccent1.xaml"));
+    	// add custom accent and theme resource dictionaries to the ThemeManager
+        // you should replace MahAppsMetroThemesSample with your application name
+        // and correct place where your custom accent lives ThemeManager.AddAccent("CustomAccent1", new Uri("pack://application:,,,/MahAppsMetroThemesSample;component/CustomAccents/CustomAccent1.xaml"));

-    	// get the theme from the current application var theme = ThemeManager.DetectAppStyle(Application.Current);
+    	// get the current app style (theme and accent) from the application Tuple<AppTheme, Accent> theme = ThemeManager.DetectAppStyle(Application.Current);

-    	// now use the custom accent
+    	// now change app style to the custom accent and current theme ThemeManager.ChangeAppStyle(Application.Current,
-    	ThemeManager.ChangeAppStyle(Application.Current,
                                 ThemeManager.GetAccent("CustomAccent1"),
                                 theme.Item1);